Quantifying Local Specialization in Deep Neural Networks: Introduction

-In this paper we systematically analyze the extent to which networks which are not explicitly trained to be modular exhibit it nonetheless.
-First, this requires a method for breaking down a network's computational graph into different proposals for modules.
-For this, we use spectral clustering on a graph representation of the network, using an extension of the methods of \citep{filan2021clusterability}.
-Second, this requires a scalable method for approximating the degree to which a partitioning exhibits modularity.
-We do this by applying interpretability tools to clusters of neurons as a way of quantifying proxies for modularity.
+In this paper, we systematically analyze the extent to which networks which are not explicitly trained to be modular nonetheless exhibit local specialization.
+First, this requires a method for breaking down a network's computational graph into groups of neurons.
+For this, we use spectral clustering on a graph representation of the network, using an extension of the methods of~\citet{filan2021clusterability}.
+Second, this requires a scalable method for approximating the degree to which a partitioning shows local specialization.
+We do this by applying interpretability tools to clusters of neurons as a way of quantifying proxies for local specialization.

-\textbf{Operationalization of modularity:} Following our notion of modularity, to say that a subset is a module, one must show that it performs some human-comprehensible subtask relevant to the overall task.
-Scaling this, however, would be difficult, as it would require a human in the loop.
-How could measuring modularity be automated?
-Consider an idealized prototype of a highly modular network that has subsets of neurons, each performing subtasks in which (1) each subtask is necessary for high performance on the overall task, (2) each subtask is implemented by a single subset only, and (3) each subset executes only a single subtask.
-The combination of (1) and (2) suggests that the removal of one of the subsets from the network would harm performance because the network lacks the implementation of a necessary subtask.
+\textbf{Proxies for local specialization:} Our definition of local specialization requires human-comprehensible sub-tasks relevant to the overall task to be localized in particular subsets of neurons.
+However, directly determining this would require a human in the loop, making it difficult to scale such a method.
+So: how could measuring local specialization be automated?
+Consider an idealized prototype of a highly modular network that has subsets of neurons performing sub-tasks in which (1) each sub-task is necessary for high performance on the overall task, (2) each sub-task is implemented by a single subset only, and (3) each subset executes only a single sub-task.
+The combination of (1) and (2) suggests that the removal of one of the subsets from the network would harm performance because the network lacks the implementation of a necessary sub-task that is localized to the subset.
 We say that such a subset is \emph{important}.
-Next, given that neurons are frequently understood as feature detectors, (3) suggests that the neurons in a module should tend to be strongly activated by inputs which contain features relevant to the module's subtask.
+Next, given that neurons are frequently understood as feature detectors, (3) suggests that the neurons in a subset should tend to be strongly activated by inputs which contain features relevant to the subset's sub-task.
 We say that such a subset is \emph{coherent}.
-Figure~\ref{fig:halves_vis} provides an illustrative example of coherence in networks that are trained on a task that lends itself to parallel processing via subtasks.
-Measuring importance and coherence will give us a sense of the degree to which networks approximate these prototypical conditions, despite not perfectly satisfying them.
+Figure~\ref{fig:halves_vis} of Appendix~\ref{app:correlation_based_visualization} provides an illustrative example of coherence in networks trained on a task that lends itself to parallel processing of sub-tasks (though this is not one of our key experiments presented in Section~\ref{sec:experiments}).
+Measuring importance and coherence thus offers a sense of the degree to which a partitioning of a network's neurons contains subsets that meet these prototypical conditions, despite not perfectly satisfying them.